-Here’s an eye-opening video by Andrea Albright on the widespread use of chemicals in food.
+Below is an eye-opening video on the widespread use of chemicals in food.

 The truth is, the chemical industry is so vast, and the food industry, including so many big and small businesses are so dependent on using chemicals in food, that the government is powerless to stop the use of harmful chemicals in what we eat.

 As soon as the government steps in to ban the use of say trans-fats, the chemical industry will simply respond by finding a chemical alternative, which, by the way, they have.
 Trans-fats have been banned in certain cities in the U.S., but they’ve simply been replaced by ‘interesterified’ fats, which are chemically different, so not subject to the same ban as trans-fats.
 But these new synthetic fats are just as bad for us as trans-fats.
 Some research even suggests they may be worse than trans-fats.

 Other equally (or more) dangerous chemicals found in packaged, processed and fast food include…

 Acrylamide is a known carcinogen and possible neurotoxin, found in heat-treated carbohydrate-rich foods, including potato chips, french fries and other roasted or fried potato foods.
 It’s also found in grain products, including toast, crisp bread, roasted breakfast cereals and processed snacks.
 There’s also roasted coffee beans and ground coffee powder.